 Microfibre - a fantastic material and one that keeps your baby's bottom dry.
 Microfibre absorbs liquid fast, it helps draw moisture through the lining of the nappy into itself – away from your baby's skin.
-This is why if you are using a mix of insert material you should always have Microfibre on the top layer (closest to the baby's bottom).
+This is why if you are using a mix of insert material you should always have Microfibre on the top layer (closest to the baby's bottom but never touching skin).
 There is a downside to microfibre though.
 Firstly, of all the materials for inserts it has the least amount of absorbency.
-And just like a sponge it holds a lot of fluid, when it gets too full, fluid can be squeezed out.
+And just like a sponge, when it gets too full, fluid can be squeezed out.
 This may mean if your baby is sitting or lying down for a long time, the insert can get full and then fluid can be "squished" out and cause leaks.

 It is a great idea to mix a microfibre insert with another absorbent material that can hold more liquid e.g. hemp or bamboo.

 More information on the inserts we stock can be found here.

-Hemp - a natural fibre which also has fantastic absorbency qualities.
+Hemp - a natural fibre which has fantastic absorbency qualities.
 Did you know?
-Hemp can hold about as much liquid as microfibre, BUT it holds it differently within its fibres and it doesn’t squeeze out like microfibre.
-Try adding a hemp inserts underneath a microfibre one to draw the moisture/overflow into the hemp insert.
+Hemp holds liquid differently within its fibres to microfibre and it doesn’t squeeze out like microfibre.
+Try adding a hemp insert underneath a microfibre insert to draw the moisture/overflow into the hemp insert.
 One downside to hemp is that when it gets wet it tends to get quite firm – so a nappy with just hemp inserts in it can become a little hard and uncomfortable on your baby when it's full, another great reason to use a microfibre/hemp combination.
 Try a bamboo/hemp combo for overnight when a nappy is going to be on for longer.

-The insides of the nappy cover - what materials is that made of?
+The insides of the nappy cover - what materials are that made of?